 Jane is an experienced solicitor who has practiced in Reading over the last thirty years.
-She has specialised for the last seventeen years in mental health work, after a period teaching law to trainee social workers and nurses at Reading and South Bank universities and at Bracknell College.
+She specialised for twenty years in mental health work, and for over ten years conducted cases in the Court of Protection, including the High Court.

-Alice is also able to assist clients in Care Programme Approach Meetings, Hospital Managers’ Hearings and with after-care arrangements.
+Alice is also able to assist clients in Care Programme Approach Meetings, Care and Treatment Review Meetings, Hospital Managers’ Hearings and with issues with Section 117 aftercare arrangements.

-In her spare time Alice enjoys running and travelling.
+In her spare time Alice enjoys yoga, running, swimming and travelling.

 Catherine studied law at Kings College, London.
 After graduation she worked for the probation service and social services gaining experience in community care and social welfare law before qualifying as a solicitor in 2000.
 Catherine then specialised for some years in criminal law, with a special interest in cases with a mental health element.